Build and test nano-satellite weather stations and robotic rovers; collect and analyze live weather data.

 - 11 p.m. – Lights out

-- Learn to use remote sensing instruments, learn to solder electrical circuits, develop new presentation skills and demonstrate your prowess in data analytics.
+- Learn to use remote sensing instruments, learn about electrical circuits, develop new presentation skills and demonstrate your prowess in data analytics.

-- Design and build your own CricketSat nano-satellite and a Jiggy Bot robot, and challenge your camp colleagues in a Jiggy Bot race.
+- Design and build your own nano-satellite weather station and a robotic rover, and challenge your camp colleagues in navigating a maze with your rover.

-- Launch your CricketSat on a weather balloon, then gather and analyze atmospheric data.
+- Launch your nano-satellite on a weather balloon, then gather and analyze atmospheric data.
 Present results to NASA and NOAA mentors.

 - Design, build, and launch water-bottle rockets with a customized payload, and compete with your fellow camp participants.